mavera12/EHR/Generic-Module-Framework:-States.md

 The `ConditionOnset` state type indicates a point in the module where the patient acquires a condition.
 This is _not_ necessarily the same as when the condition is diagnosed and recorded in the patient's record.
 In fact, it is possible for a condition to onset but never be discovered.

-If the ConditionOnset state's `target_encounter` is set to the name of a future encounter, then the condition will be diagnosed when that future encounter occurs.
-If the `target_encounter` is set to the name of a previous encounter, then the condition will only be diagnosed if the ConditionOnset start time is the same as the encounter's start time.
-See the Encounter section above for more details.
+If the ConditionOnset state's `target_encounter` is set to the name of a future encounter, then the condition will only be diagnosed when that future encounter occurs.

 ### Future Implementation Considerations